-Certification: Must possess and maintain current Teacher of the Visually Impaired certification and ACVREP (Academy for Certification of Vision Rehabilitation and Education Professionals) certification in Orientation and Mobility.
+Certification: Must possess and maintain current Teacher of the Visually Impaired certification and a national certification in Orientation and Mobility.

 Other: The nature of the position frequently requires attendance at evening and/or weekend activities, including national, state, and local conferences.
 Travel is necessary.
 Must be able to lift and transport materials weighing up to 50 pounds.
 A valid Missouri driver’s license is required.